Published on 07/07/2025 & updated on 06/04/2026.

 Tasks that once required technical expertise, like writing malicious code or launching phishing scams, can now be automated with publicly available tools.

-Traditionally, zero-day vulnerabilities, which are previously unknown flaws in software, have given attackers the upper hand, catching defenders off guard before patches or mitigations exist.
+Traditionally, zero-day exploits, which are previously unknown flaws in software, have given attackers the upper hand, catching defenders off guard before patches or mitigations exist.
 But AI is now flipping the script.

 Machine learning models are being trained on data collected from historical cyber attacks and malware samples to mimic real-world behaviours, detecting subtle anomalies that humans might overlook.
 This proactive defence helps security teams identify suspicious patterns before a zero-day exploit can be weaponised.